LeGrimoire/roleplayingcards/README.md

 ## Preview

-You can find it [here](https://grimo0.github.io/roleplayingcards/generator/generate.html).
+You can find it [here](https://legrimoire.github.io/roleplayingcards/generator/generate.html).

 ## Status of the project

 In active development, may contain bugs.
-I have a list of stuffs i would like to improve/add, but you can always create an issue or send me a message on twitter [@Grimo_](https://twitter.com/Grimo_).
+I have a list of stuffs i would like to improve/add, but you can always create an issue or send me a message on Bluesky [@legrimoire.bsky.social](https://bsky.app/profile/legrimoire.bsky.social).

 ## FAQ